mc-sdn/can_call/readme.md

 ## Requirements

-* LLVM/Clang -- check out the [getting
-  started](http://clang.llvm.org/get_started.html) guide to find out how to obtain Clang from source. `libclang` is built and installed along with the Clang compiler.
+* LLVM/Clang &mdash check out the [getting started](http://clang.llvm.org/get_started.html) guide to find out how to obtain Clang from source. `libclang` is built and installed along with the Clang compiler.
   Python bindings are part of the source distribution of Clang (module `clang.cindex`).